bsn-si/coupon-smartcontract/README.md

 ### Resolve common errors
 You may encounter compilation or optimization errors in wasm builds.
-Build tested on `nightly-2022-03-14-x86_64-unknown-linux-gnu`, if you have compilation errors try changing the toolkit and compiler version to the specified one.
+Build tested on `nightly-2022-03-14-x86_64-unknown-linux-gnu` toolchain, with `rustc 1.62.0-nightly (e85edd9a8 2022-04-28)` version, if you have compilation errors try changing the toolkit and compiler version to the specified one.

 In case you get a compilation error during the wasm optimization step, make sure you have [binaryen](https://github.com/WebAssembly/binaryen) installed.